Great Givendale

 Great Givendale is a hamlet in the East Riding of Yorkshire, England.
 It is situated approximately 3 mi north of Pocklington.

 Great Givendale forms part of the civil parish of Millington.

+The name Givendale possibly derives from the Old English gifoldæl meaning 'bountiful valley'.
+The name also could possibly refer to a lost river such as Gaevul.

 The church, dedicated to Saint Ethelburgh, was designated a Grade II* listed building in 1967 and is now recorded in the National Heritage List for England, maintained by Historic England.

 The Minster Way and Chalkland Way long-distance footpaths pass through the main street of the village.

 There is also a scout camp located near the hamlet, which is a green field campsite.